aharb/SecUtil/README.md

 ```
 ## Data Hiding

+The implementation of the data hiding functionalities depend on two modules.
+The first module is Crypto which is provided by default on Node.js.
+The second is jwt-simple, which is a popular module that wraps Crypto’s APIs to encode and decode data, in simple calls.

 The implementation of the Token API in SecUtil supports the following cryptographic hashing algorithms: MD5, SHA1, and SHA256.
 Furthermore the encryption APIs supports the cryptographic algorithms: AES256, HS512, and RS256.

 SecUtil provide three simple APIs for the encoding and decoding: